Corazone777/sicp/README.md

 # sicp
-Solutions from Structure and Interpretation of Computer Programs Currently on chapter 2.
+Solutions from Structure and Interpretation of Computer Programs.

+Currently on chapter 2.